 It is YUMMY.
 The textures and flavors of this Instant Pot Mexican Casserole are reminiscent of a giant Chipotle burrito bowl, without the pesky extra charge for guac.

-Seeking more Instant Pot Mexican recipes?
-This Instant Pot Chicken Mole is a new favorite.
+- Seeking more Instant Pot Mexican recipes?
+This Instant Pot Chicken Mole is a fast favorite.

 Recommended Tools to Make Instant Pot Mexican Casserole

 - Instant Pot (other electric pressure cooker brands with similar cooking functions should work too)

 - Two-sided measuring spoons (I love that they stay organized in your drawer too)

 - 2 teaspoons extra virgin olive oil

 - 1 pound 93% lean ground chicken or turkey

 - 1 teaspoon kosher salt